radon-h2020/radon-datapipeline-plugin/docs/getting-started.rst

 This is the initial version of the Data pipeline plugin.
 In the proceeding version, the plugin will be improved and will come with lots of features.

-How to use the plugin as a stand alone tool?
+How to use the plugin CLI?
 *********************************************

 1. Download the plugin